-Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pmts
+Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pay

 The similarly titled “JUST IN: Trump CONFIRMS Social Security Recipients Will Now Get THIS Each Month,” also from TruthMonitor.com, appeared on Facebook 23 hours ago, and received 6,071 shares on Facebook.
 Another report, titled “REPORT: Trump Just Announced ALL Social Security Recipients Will Now Receive THIS MUCH Monthly,” featured on Proud Patriots at www.proud-patriots.com appeared on Facebook on Monday, with 1,018 shares Facebook.

 All of the above articles seem to stem from an article with a similar title, “BREAKING: Trump Announces ALL Social Security Recipients Will Now Receive THIS Much Monthly.”
-That article came from smeltis.com on Sunday, and only received 316 shares on Facebook, a lot fewer shares than the similarly titled articles that were published after it.
+That article came from smeltis.com on Sunday, and only received 316 shares on Facebook; a lot fewer shares than the similarly titled articles that were published after it.
 What they all have in common is the language about President Trump allegedly making an announcement about Social Security payments, claiming recipients of Social Security will experience increased monthly payments.

 We know that undoc. immigrants pay $13 billion annually to social security.
 Will Trump come close? @vicenews #maddow https://t.co/gskNBWdQSB